Derived Foliations: Existence of leaf space and holonomy

 \subsection{Some conditions}

-We start by discussing some conditions on $\F$ which will later on ensure the existence of a leaf space. \\
+We start by discussing some conditions on $\F$ that will later on ensure the existence of a leaf space. \\

-\textbf{Codimension $2$.} Because $\F$ is assumed transversally smooth and rigid the cotangent complex $\LL_\F$ is a length two complex of vector bundles on $X$ of the form $\cN^{*}_\F \to \Omega_{X/\CC}^1$, where $\cN^*_\F$ is the conormal bundle of $\F$.
-The \emph{codimension $2$ condition} for $\F$ states that there exists a closed analytic subset $Z \subset X$, of codimension $2$ or higher, such that $\LL_\F$ restricted to $U=X-Z$ is a vector bundle.
-Equivalently, $\cN^*_\F \to \Omega_{X/\CC}^1$ is injective, and $\cN^*_\F$ is a sub-bundle when restricted to $U$.
+\textbf{Codimension $2$.} Because $\F$ is assumed transversely smooth and rigid, the cotangent complex $\LL_\F$ is a length two complex of vector bundles on $X$ of the form $\cN^{*}_\F \to \Omega_{X/\CC}^1$, where $\cN^*_\F$ is the conormal bundle of $\F$.
+The \emph{codimension $2$ condition} for $\F$ states that there exists a closed analytic subset $Z \subset X$, of codimension $2$ or higher, such that $\LL_\F$ restricts on $U=X-Z$ to a vector bundle.
+Equivalently, $\cN^*_\F \to \Omega_{X/\CC}^1$ is injective, and is a sub-bundle when restricted to $U$.
 In particular, the perfect complex $\LL_\F$ is equivalent to a single coherent sheaf in degree zero, namely $\Omega_{X/\CC}^1/\cN^*_\F$, which is a vector bundle outside of $Z$.
-The locus outside which $\LL_\F$ is a vector bundle, is a closed subset of $X$, and is called the \emph{singular set of $\F$}.
-Hence, the codimension $2$ condition holds for $\F$ iff its singular locus is of codimension $\geq 2$.
+The closed subset $Z$ is called the \emph{singular set of $\F$}.

-When the codimension $2$ condition is satisfied for $\F$, we will also say, synonymously, that \emph{$\F$ is smooth in codimension $2$}. \\
+When the codimension $2$ condition is satisfied for $\F$, we will also say that \emph{$\F$ is smooth in codimension $2$}. \\

-\textbf{Flatness.} For any point $x \in X$, we know that there exists a formal leaf $\hat{\cL}_x(\F)$ passing through $x$ (see e.g. \cite[\S 1.6]{derfol1}).
-This formal leaf is a formal moduli problem given by a dg-Lie algebra whose underlying complex is $\TT_{\F,x}[-1]$, the fiber of the tangent complex of $\F$ at $x$ shifted by $-1$.
-As $\F$ is transversally smooth and rigid, $\TT_{\F,x}[-1]$ is cohomologicaly concentrated in degrees $[1,2]$, and therefore corresponds to a pro-representable formal moduli problem.
-So there exists a pro-artinian connective local cdga $\underline{A}="\lim" A_i$ such that $\hat{\cL}_x(\F)\simeq \Spf \underline{A}$ is the formal spectrum of $A$.
+\textbf{Flatness.} For any point $x \in X$, we have seen that there exists a formal leaf $\hat{\cL}_x(\F)$ passing through $x$ (Definition \ref{dII-11}).
+This formal leaf is a formal moduli problem given by a dg-Lie algebra whose underlying complex is $\TT_{\F,x}[-1]$, the fiber of the tangent complex of $\F$ at $x$, shifted by $-1$.
+As $\F$ is transversely smooth and rigid, $\TT_{\F,x}[-1]$ is cohomologicaly concentrated in degrees $[1,2]$, and therefore corresponds to a pro-representable formal moduli problem (see \cite[Prop.
+13.3.3.1]{SAG}): there exists a pro-Artinian connective local cdga $\underline{A}="\lim" A_i$ such that $\hat{\cL}_x(\F)\simeq \Spf \underline{A}$, where $\Spf \underline{A}$ is the formal spectrum of $A$.

 The \emph{flatness condition} states that, if $A=\lim_i A_i$ is the realization of $\underline{A}$, then $H^i(A)=0$ for all $i<0$.
 Equivalently, this means that $\hat{\cL}_x(\F)$ is flat over $\CC$.
-As $A$ is naturally quasi-isomorphic to the Chevalley-Eilenberg complex of the dg-Lie algebra $\TT_{\F,x}[-1]$, the flatness condition can also be stated as the following vanishing for dg-Lie algebra cohomology
+As $A$ is naturally quasi-isomorphic to the Chevalley complex of the dg-Lie algebra $\TT_{\F,x}[-1]$, the flatness condition can also be stated as the following vanishing for dg-Lie algebra cohomology